exasol/virtual-schemas/doc/user-guide/user_guide.md

 ## Define a named connection.

-First we create a connection and then a virtual schema.
+First we create a connection.

 ```sql
 CREATE CONNECTION JDBC_CONNECTION TO '<jdbc connection string>' USER 'usr' IDENTIFIED BY 'pwd';